Good Hotel Guide Review

-all year, restaurant closed Mon midday (light bar meals available).
+all year, restaurant closed Mon lunchtime (light bites available).

-bar lounge, restaurant, free Wi-Fi, in-room TV (Freeview), picnic area, unsuitable for disabled.
+bar/lounge, restaurant, free Wi-Fi, in-room TV (Freeview), picnic area, parking, bar and restaurant wheelchair accessible.

 in bar and restaurant.

 well-behaved dogs allowed in bedroom (2 dogs max.), not in restaurant.

 per room B&B £95–£115, D,B&B £165–£185. À la carte £40.
 2-night min. stay preferred.